 Loan officers are representatives of a specific lending institution (such as a bank, credit union, etc.) who process mortgages and other loan programs originated by their place of employment alone.
 They may be able to promote loans to fit many different situations, but all the loans will be products from the same lender.

 Also called a "loan representative" or "account executive," a mortgage banker represents the borrower to the lending institution.
 From finding a loan to closing, a loan officer can guide a borrower through the process.
 Either a salary or commission is paid to mortgage brokers by their employers.

-Shopping for a mortgage loan?
-We'll be glad to talk about our mortgage offerings!
-Call us at
+In the market for a mortgage loan?
+We will be glad to help!
+Give us a call today at

 (703) 551-4107.
 Want to get started?
 Apply Online Now